Representation Decomposition for Image Manipulation and Beyond: Introduction

-Instead of explicitly decomposing latent representation into disjoint parts, we propose a unique decomposition-GAN (dec-GAN) for disentanglement.
-As depicted in Figure~\ref{fig:archi}, our disentanglement mechanism focuses on extracting attributes of interest (e.g., pose, expression, etc.) from latent representation, while the generator is \textit{fixed}.
+Instead of explicitly decomposing latent representation into disjoint parts, we propose a unique decomposition-GAN (dec-GAN) for performing feature disentanglement.
+Our disentanglement mechanism focuses on extracting attributes of interest (e.g., pose, expression, etc.) from latent representation, while the generator is \textit{fixed}.
 Depending on the attribute of interest, dec-GAN is guided by an attribute classifier trained for distinguishing the attribute.
 Together with image recovery objectives, dec-GAN decomposes visual features from a joint latent representation into separate ones associated with content and attribute of interest.
-With the above disentangled features, our dec-GAN is able to utilize existing generative models for describing each type of disentangled features, which allows improved and interpretable feature representations, along with additional flexibility in determining the attributes of interest after the generator is trained.
+While recent works like~\cite{voynov2020unsupervised} and~\cite{shen2020interfacegan} deal with the similar task that learns disentangled features based on existing generative models, both of their methods are not able to manipulate particular attributes of interest when taking images as input.
+On the other hand, with the above disentangled features, our dec-GAN is able to utilize existing generative models for describing each type of disentangled features, which allows improved and interpretable feature representations for image manipulation, along with additional flexibility in determining the attributes of interest after the generator is trained.

-We now highlight the contributions of work as follows: \begin{itemize} \item We propose a learning framework for representation disentanglement, which uniquely decomposes features of existing GAN-based models into interpretable representations. \item Our learning framework does not require pre-determined or disjoint latent representations to describe attributes in advance, and thus exhibits additional flexibility in determining the attributes of interest. \item Our experiments confirm that our model successfully decomposes latent features derived by existing GANs for image manipulation and classification. \end{itemize}
+We now highlight the contributions of work as follows: \begin{itemize} \item We propose a novel learning scheme for representation disentanglement, which uniquely decomposes features of existing GAN-based models into interpretable representations. \item Our learning framework does \textit{not} require pre-determined or disjoint latent representations to describe attributes in advance, and thus exhibits additional flexibility in determining the attributes of interest. \item Our experiments confirm that our model successfully decomposes latent features derived by existing GANs for image manipulation and classification. \end{itemize}